Bloc/workshop-curriculum/courses/javascript-primer/05-objects/03-add-properties/body.md

 ### Example

-There are two ways to add properties to an object after it's been defined: dot syntax and bracket syntax.
+There are two ways to add properties to an object after it's been defined: __dot notation__ and __bracket notation__.

-For example, to add a `size` property to `orange` using dot syntax, we would write:
+For example, to add a `size` property to `orange` using dot notation, we would write:

 ```js
 orange.size = "small";
 ```

-To add the same property using bracket syntax, we would write:
+To add the same property using bracket notation, we would write:

 ```js
 orange["size"] = "small";